RAM for Enterprise: Deploying Frontier AI Without the GPU Bill

 February 2026 · Black Sheep AI Research

-What if you could deploy the world's most powerful open-source AI models on commodity hardware, without specialised data scientists, GPU clusters, or ongoing cloud compute bills?
+What if you could run the world's most powerful open-source AI models on commodity hardware?
+No specialised data scientists.
+No GPU clusters.
+No ongoing cloud bills.
 RAM makes this possible today.

 The Enterprise AI Deployment Problem

-Every enterprise pursuing AI faces the same fundamental tension: the most capable models are too large to deploy efficiently, and the methods to compress them are too complex and resource-intensive for most teams.
+Every enterprise chasing AI hits the same wall.
+The best models are too big to deploy efficiently, and shrinking them is too complex for most teams.

-Today's state-of-the-art open-source models — with hundreds of billions of parameters — deliver remarkable reasoning, coding, and analytical capabilities.
-But deploying them requires:
+Today's top open-source models, with hundreds of billions of parameters, deliver remarkable reasoning, coding, and analytical capabilities.
+But deploying them requires serious infrastructure:

 Traditional Quantization